Our Instructors

 Her personal practice is rooted in Tibetan Buddhism, including daily meditation and involvement with the White Lotus Buddhist Center.
 She draws inspiration from teachers such as Ram Dass, Pema Chödrön, Mingyur Rinpoche, and Thich Nhat Hanh.

-Jenna completed her 200- and 300-hour teacher trainings at Fluid Yoga School under the guidance of Lama Migmar.
+Jenna completed her 200- and 300-hour teacher trainings at Fluid Yoga School under the guidance of Khenpo Lama Migmar Tseten, the Buddhist Chaplain of Harvard University.
 Her teaching emphasizes presence, compassion, and awareness on and off the mat.
 She is also certified in HEALing yoga and is currently training to become a certified death doula.

 Anne has been practicing all forms of yoga since 2010 and teaching since 2017 when she received her 200HR yoga teacher training through Sivananda in the Bahamas.
 She is also a trauma informed licensed clinical therapist, with over a decade of experience in counseling and nearly 20 years in the human services.
 She is also a certified intuitive eating coach, Reiki Master, and sound bath facilitator.